metrlith/metrlith/README.md

 # Hey there, I'm Metr (aka metrokitten, metrlith... and more)

 Welcome to my little corner of the internet!
-I'm a very cute 17-year-old Turkish programmer cat :3
+I'm a programmer, coding with different languages (with limited knowledge).

 ## 🚀 Projects I'm proud of
 - 🎮 [**CandyCrushLevelEditor**](https://github.com/metrlith/CandyCrushLevelEditor) – A creative tool for designing your own Candy Crush levels!
 Built with my friend Blaki.